 The INF Congress took place in Gaborone, Botswana, on 6th and 7th July 2017 with Louise Martin CBE, President of the Commonwealth Games Federation as Keynote Speaker.
-Here is an overview of some of the key happenings at Congress, with actions and outcomes to be circulated to Members shortly.
+Here is an overview of some of the key happenings at Congress:

 - INF President, Hon Molly Rhone OJ, CD, opened Congress and welcomed delegates and a list of the departed was honoured.
 The President’s full address can be seen here.